suparsh-21/AI-chatbot-using-Google-Gemini/README.md

-AI CHATBOT (JavaScript)
+🤖 AI CHATBOT (JavaScript)

-An AI-powered chatbot built using HTML, CSS, and Vanilla JavaScript.
-This project demonstrates how to integrate an AI API with a frontend interface to create real-time conversational experiences.
+An AI-powered chatbot built using HTML, CSS, and Vanilla JavaScript 💻✨ This project demonstrates how to integrate an AI API with a frontend interface to create real-time conversational experiences.

-The chatbot takes user input, sends it to an AI model using an API request, and displays intelligent responses dynamically in a chat-style UI.
+The chatbot takes user input 🧑‍💻, sends it to an AI model using an API request 🌐, and displays intelligent responses dynamically in a chat-style UI 💬.

-FEATURES
+✨ FEATURES

-Real-time AI-generated responses
+💬 Real-time AI-generated responses

-Clean and responsive chat interface
+🎨 Clean and responsive chat interface

-Separate styling for user and bot messages
+👤🤖 Separate styling for user and bot messages

-API integration using JavaScript fetch()
+🌐 API integration using JavaScript fetch()

-Automatic scrolling to latest messages
+🔽 Automatic scrolling to latest messages

-Beginner-friendly and easy-to-understand code
+📘 Beginner-friendly and easy-to-understand code

-TECH STACK
+🛠️ TECH STACK

-HTML – Structure of the chatbot
+🧱 HTML – Structure of the chatbot

-CSS – Styling and layout
+🎨 CSS – Styling and layout

-JavaScript (ES6) – Logic and API handling
+⚙️ JavaScript (ES6) – Logic and API handling

-AI API – For generating chatbot responses
+🧠 AI API – For generating chatbot responses